Soccer-Chelsea are not 'broken', normal for Boehly to address squad - Lampard

 "It's down to us as a team to play with desire and know-how to turn this game around.
 I've been here too many times on a Champions League night not to understand that the atmosphere is going to be great.
 It is down to us to engage the crowd."

-"What will be, will be after tomorrow," he added.
-"Every game is an opportunity to win games ... an opportunity to get back to winning.
+"What will be, will be after tomorrow," Lampard added.
+"Every game is an opportunity to win games... an opportunity to get back to winning.
 Every game is and should be a huge game."

-British media had reported that an upset Boehly had come into the dressing room after Chelsea's 2-1 weekend loss at home to Brighton & Hove Albion to talk to the squad and Lampard said he was comfortable with the American's involvement.
+British media had reported that an upset Boehly had come into the dressing room after the weekend's loss to Brighton & Hove Albion to talk to the squad and Lampard said he was 'comfortable' with the American's involvement.

 "I think there was some criticism of our old owner (Roman Abramovich) for not coming to games and being around.
 That wasn't always true, to be fair," he said.